Japan Reopens to Visa-free Individual Tourism From October 11, 2022!

 Moreover, Japan benefits from a solid and modern health system that can treat with great care the severe forms of Covid, as well as any other disease.

-From spring 2023, the Coronavirus should be downgraded from Category II to a Category V disease, like the seasonal flu.
+From May 8, 2023, the Coronavirus will be downgraded from Category II to a Category V disease, like the seasonal flu.
+Which likely means:

 ❌ Are there places still closed in Tokyo or anywhere else?